 The Modern Rock of Scientific Materialism

 Scientistic materialism can be roughly understood as a product of Enlightenment modernism.
-It is beholden to the truth claim that only natural facts exist and everything else that is claimed to exist (e.g. abstract objects, immaterial entities, objective moral values, God, etc.) should be relegated to a place of secondary intellectual citizenship, if not outright exiled to the netherworld of fairy tale and fantasy; a mystical realm that humanity in its evolved maturity need not tend to any longer, and, when it appears to resurface, must be mockingly put back into its pre-modern place.
+It is beholden to the, itself unscientific, truth claim that only natural facts exist, and everything else that is claimed to exist (e.g. abstract objects, immaterial entities, objective moral values, God, etc.) should be relegated to a place of secondary intellectual citizenship, if not outright exiled to the netherworld of fairy tale and fantasy.
+Non-scientific statements should be banished to a mystical realm that humanity in its evolved maturity need not tend to any longer, and, should it ever reappear, must be mockingly put back into its pre-modern place.

-For the scientistic materialist (most prominently represented recently by the likes of Richard Dawkins, Daniel Dennett, or Sam Harris) past history, especially the religious past, is primarily a hodgepodge of pre-scientific, superstitious beliefs and socially adaptive, yet dispensable, rituals.
-While the study of history or religion may be interesting, to look there for real knowledge applicable to contemporary life in the present, or to guide society’s future, is not just foolish, it is ignorant, insane, or perhaps simply wicked.
+For the scientistic materialist, most prominently represented recently by the likes of Richard Dawkins, Daniel Dennett, or Sam Harris, past history, especially history’s religious past, is primarily a hodgepodge of pre-scientific, superstitious beliefs and socially adaptive, yet dispensable, rituals.
+While the study of history or religion may be interesting, to look there for real knowledge applicable to contemporary life in the present, or to guide society’s future, is not just foolish, it is ignorant, insane, or downright wicked.

 What is important to note for the SM advocate, however, is that scientific facts do indeed matter.
-There are scientific truths about the world, and it is incumbent upon human beings to align themselves with what science says those facts indeed are.
+There are scientific truths about the world, and it is incumbent upon human beings to align themselves with what science says those facts really are.
 J.P.
-Moreland has recently penned a book that analyzes, and successfully critiques, this kind of strong scientism, which says that only natural facts matter, and only science can tell us what those facts are.
+Moreland has recently penned a book that analyzes, and successfully critiques, this kind of strong scientism, a view which says that only natural facts matter, and only science can tell us what those facts are.
+However, this view of reality has now been met in full force by an alternative movement, one beholden to perhaps a similar metaphysics, but by no means to a similar epistemology.

 The Post-Modern Hard Place: Critical Theory as Social Justice

-Perhaps more radical than post-modernism is the view that, in fact, there very well are natural facts about the world, but they are simply irrelevant, or inconvenient, to the subjective experiences and feelings of human persons who live in that world.
+Perhaps more radical even than post-modernist thought, however, is the idea that there very well may be natural facts about the world, but they are simply irrelevant, or too inconvenient, to the subjective experiences and feelings of human persons who live in that world.
 Personal feelings about the kind of world the world should be, but actually is not, trump any scientific conclusions to the contrary, even if those conclusions are literally true.
-Abdu Murray has pointed out this distinction between post-modern and post-truth culture in his book.
+Abdu Murray has pointed out this distinction between this post-modern and post-truth culture in his book.
+Post truth thinking might actually grant scientific facts, but is simply has no interest in being obligated to them.

-This rejection of scientific facts is seen most clearly in the areas of abortion and sexuality.
-For example, because I feel a fetus is not a living, human being, therefore that same being, although it bears all the properties of human life, isn’t human.
-Worse yet would be to actually believe that the fetus is a human baby, yet, as Murray has pointed out, to simply not care about the wrongness of murder.
+This rejection of scientific fact is seen most clearly in the areas of abortion and human sexuality.
+For example, in feeling that a fetus is not a living, human being, therefore that being, although bearing all the scientific properties of human life, becomes non-human.
+Feelings have trumped scientific observation and conclusion.
+Worse yet, however, would be to actually believe that the fetus is a human baby, but, as Murray has pointed out, to simply not care about the wrongness of murder, because scientific fact holds no moral duties over me.

 Another example would be transgenderism.
-Because I feel I am a girl, therefore it matters not that I have boy parts and a “y” chromosome that generates those parts.
+Because one feels one is a girl, therefore it matters not that one has boy parts, and a “y” chromosome that generates those parts.
 In fact, one might argue, the idea of a “y” chromosome itself may be a “fact” simply fabricated by the current hetero-patriarchal culture that still dominates the natural sciences.
-As such, “y chromosomes” should be rejected as a product of the white, heterosexual males who first “discovered” them!
+As such, “y chromosomes” should be rejected as a product of the white, heterosexual males who first “discovered” them.

 What matters for the CTSJ advocate then is personal stories and the feelings that give rise to those stories.
 Or is it the stories that give rise to those feelings?
-Either way, personal experiences of the world are the only “facts” that matter, and the natural world, especially its societal forms, must be shaped (usually through a multiplicity of laws) in order to fit these personal feelings and desires.
-This push toward social constructivism based on subjective experience was appropriately termed radical, socially transformative subjectivity, by one of the leading members of the Frankfurt School.
+Either way, individual psycho-physical experience of the world is the only “fact” that matters, and, consequently, the natural world, and the societal forms that emerge out of human culture, must be shaped (usually through a multiplicity of laws) in order to fit these personal experiences and desires.
+This push toward social constructivism based on subjective experience was appropriately termed radical, socially transformative subjectivity, by one of the leading members of the Frankfurt School, Herbert Marcuse.

-The “SJ” part of CTSJ then goes on to suggest that power dynamics and group identities are the primary components of reality, and thus their resolution is the only stumbling block to a socio-political utopia and this-worldly sense of salvation.
-Andrew Sullivan has written on this quite incisively, especially its effect on the evangelical church.
+The “SJ” part of this CTSJ worldview further suggests that power dynamics and group identities are the primary components of reality, and thus their resolution is the only stumbling block to a socio-political utopia and this-worldly sense of salvation.
+Andrew Sullivan has written on this Gramascian shift quite incisively, especially in its effects on the evangelical church in America.

 As such, the conflict between the SM world and the CTSJ one becomes clear as neither of these can, when placed in a theoretical vacuum, coexist.
 As such, atheistic belief produces incompatible worldviews that, if taken to their extremes, cannot live together in the real world.
-And, as such, the Church writ large, i.e. traditional Catholic, conservative Evangelical, finds itself in between this modern rock, and post-modern hard place.
+And, as such, the Church writ large, i.e. in its traditional Catholic or conservative Evangelical forms, somewhat unknowingly finds itself in between this modern rock, and post-modern hard place.

 Christ in the Middle: Embracing the Best of Two Extremes